warkrismagic/mcp-ui-fork_research/README.md

 # Model Context Protocol UI SDK

-**mcp-ui** is a TypeScript SDK for building applications that use the Model-Context Protocol (MCP) to deliver interactive HTML components.
-It provides packages for client-side handling, and server-side resource creation.
+**mcp-ui** is a TypeScript SDK that adds UI capabilities on top of the Model-Context Protocol (MCP).
+It provides packages to create interactive HTML components in the server and to handle their rendering in the client.

-## Core Concept: Interactive HTML Resources
+The library will evolve as a playground to experiment with the many exciting ideas in the community.

+## Goal

-The primary goal of this SDK is to facilitate the creation and rendering of `HtmlResource` objects.
-These blocks are designed to be part of an MCP response, allowing a model or tool to send structured HTML content to a client for display.
+The primary goal is to facilitate the creation and rendering of `HtmlResource` objects.
+These blocks are designed to be part of an MCP response, allowing a model or tool to send a structured HTML component or URL for a client for display.

 ### The `HtmlResource`